Young and Innocent: Plot

 The duo succeed in tracing Tisdall's coat to Old Will, a homeless china-mender.
 But Will was not the thief; he was given the coat by a man with "twitchy eyes", and with its belt already missing.

 After becoming separated from the others, Erica is taken in by the police.
 Upon realizing that his daughter has fully allied herself with a murder suspect, her father chooses to resign his position rather than arrest her for assisting a felon.
 Tisdall sneaks into their house to see Erica, intending to surrender and assert he kidnapped her, but she mentions that the coat had a box of matches from the Grand Hotel in a pocket.
 As Tisdall has never been there, he surmises perhaps the murderer has a connection to the hotel.

 The following evening, Erica and Will go to the hotel together, hoping to find him.
-It is revealed that Guy is the drummer in band in the hotel ballroom, performing in blackface.
+It is revealed that Guy is the drummer in the band in the hotel ballroom, performing in blackface.
 His eyes are twitching.

 Recognizing Old Will in the audience, and seeing policemen nearby (who have actually followed Will, hoping he would lead them to Tisdall), Guy performs poorly due to fear.
 He is berated by the conductor and, during a break, takes medicine to try to control the twitching, but it makes him very sleepy.
 Eventually, in mid-performance, Guy passes out, drawing the attention of Erica and the police.
 Immediately after being revived and confronted, he confesses his crime and begins laughing hysterically.
+With Tisdall exonerated, Erica happily introduces him to her father.